Boxer History, Family Crest & Coats of Arms

 Contemporary Notables of the name Boxer (post 1700) +

-- Yelena Boxer, American Democrat politician, Delegate to Democratic National Convention from Ohio, 2000
+- Yelena Boxer, American Democratic Party politician, Delegate to Democratic National Convention from Ohio, 2000

-- Richard Boxer, American Democrat politician, Delegate to Democratic National Convention from Wisconsin, 2000
+- Richard Boxer, American Democratic Party politician, Delegate to Democratic National Convention from Wisconsin, 2000

 - Murry Boxer, American Republican politician, Candidate for New York State Assembly from Kings County 4th District, 1926

-- Harold H. Boxer, American Democrat politician, Alternate Delegate to Democratic National Convention from New York, 1936
+- Harold H. Boxer, American Democratic Party politician, Alternate Delegate to Democratic National Convention from New York, 1936

 - Rear Admiral Edward Boxer (1784-1855), British Naval officer